TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

      Add an argument of -? to the above command line to print a list of optional parameters supported by the viewer.

-  2. Running the viewer as an applet or Java Web Start app using the TurboVNC Server.
+  2. Running the viewer as a Java Web Start app using the TurboVNC Server.

      The TurboVNC Server includes a small built-in HTTP server that can serve the Java TurboVNC Viewer to web clients.
 This enables easy access to the